This blog post was originally posted on November 28, 2013 and was updated on August 10, 2018.

 Que si quieres arroz Catalina

-Insider’s Tip: Of the 10 different rice dishes available, the Paella Valenciana is their specialty, but look out!
+Insider’s Tip: Of the many different rice dishes available, the paella valenciana is their specialty, but look out!
 If interested in ordering it, you need to call and let them know three hours ahead of time so they can get to work on it.
 If nothing else, that should let you know that you’re in for a real treat.

 Address: Calle Principal de Provincias, 9 (inside El Palacio de la Misión)